 A) The slits were made to be very small while still allowing drainage and air circulation.
 Even so, some of the tiniest seeds may fall through.
 Pre-soaking seeds in water before placing them in the tray will allow them to plump up a bit so they'll be less likely to fall through.

 Q) How can I prevent the seeds from escaping from underneath the divider into the adjacent section?

-A) Check to see if you have the divider “foot” facing down.
-If the divider is placed properly, it will go all the way to the bottom of the tray and prevent seepage.
+A) Check to see if you have the divider "foot" facing down.
+If the divider is placed properly, it will go all the way to the bottom of the tray and prevent seeds from mixing.

 Q) What is the best way to rinse the seeds when using multiple trays?

 A) There are two easy methods to choose from:

 1. Pick the trays up together, leaving the water diffusing lid on but not the base.
 Hold the stack of trays under the faucet and let at least 6 cups of water rinse all the way through.
 Then replace the trays on top of the base.

 2. Pour 2 cups of water through the water-diffusing lid then empty the base.
 Repeat three times.